mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/08/Day-140/">June 08, 2017</a></small></div>
 <p><strong>Paul Ryan: Trump asking for Comey's loyalty is "obviously" inappropriate</strong> and it's clear that Russia meddled in the US election.
 "What we need to determine is not whether they did it – we know that.
 It's what did they do, how did they do it, how do we prevent it from happening again?
 And then how do we help our allies so that this doesn't happen to them?" (<a href="http://www.cnn.com/2017/06/07/politics/paul-ryan-james-comey-testimony-russia/index.html">CNN</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/08/Day-140/">June 08, 2017</a></small></div>
-<p><strong>Comey's testimony laid out the case that Trump obstructed justice</strong> and suggested senior leaders at the FBI might have contemplated the matter before Trump removed him as director.
-Whether justice was obstructed, Comey said, was a question for recently appointed special counsel Robert Mueller. (<a href="https://www.washingtonpost.com/world/national-security/james-b-comey-lays-out-the-case-that-president-trump-obstructed-justice/2017/06/08/e7f49a42-4c4d-11e7-bc1b-fddbd8359dee_story.html">Washington Post</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/08/Day-140/">June 08, 2017</a></small></div>
-<p><strong>Former Watergate special prosecutor: I helped prosecute Watergate.
-Comey’s statement is sufficient evidence for an obstruction of justice case.</strong> The ball is in Bob Mueller’s court to decide whether he has enough evidence to charge Trump with obstruction and, if so, whether to reach the same conclusion that I reached in the Nixon investigation — that, like everyone else in our system, a president is accountable for committing a federal crime. (<a href="https://www.washingtonpost.com/opinions/former-watergate-prosecutor-comey-lays-out-sufficient-evidence-for-an-obstruction-of-justice-case/2017/06/07/a12964a4-4be3-11e7-9669-250d0b15f83b_story.html">Washington Post</a>)</p>